core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Topics are created by the broker, but the initial configuration can be proposed by a client (e.g., a publisher or a dedicated administrator) over the RESTful interface of a corresponding topic resource hosted by the broker.

-Publishers submit their data over the RESTful interface of a "topic-data" resource corresponding to the topic, which may be hosted by the broker.
-Subscribers to a topic are notified of new publications by using Observe {{RFC7641}} on the corresponding "topic-data" resource.
+Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which may be hosted by the broker.
+Subscribers to a topic are notified of new publications by using Observe {{RFC7641}} on the corresponding topic-data resource.

 The broker is responsible for the store-and-forward of state update representations between CoAP clients.
 Subscribers observing a resource will receive notifications, the delivery of which is done on a best-effort basis.